nephio-project/docs/user-guide/exercises.md

 ```

 You can check to see if the simulated UE is up and running by checking the
-ueransim deployment.
+UERANSIM deployment.
 First, you can use the `get_capi_kubeconfig` shortcut to
 retrieve the kubeconfig for the edge01 cluster, and then query that cluster for
 the UERANSIM pods.